RJRP44/VL53L5CX-Library/README.md

 ---

 ## Getting started

+### Requirements

+This version of the library uses the latest version of the esp-idf ([v5.4](https://github.com/espressif/esp-idf/releases/tag/v5.4)) for performance improvements.

 ### Wiring for the VL53L5CX-SATEL 🔌

 For the examples this is the used wiring, but feel free to modify it and adapt it for your needs.